 Maximum daily rainfall

 Figure 3.4b is the analysis for the maximum daily rainfall for the stations.
 From the figure, stations lying closer to the coast line in the coastal belt have maximum daily rainfall >200.0 mm day-1.
-Stations lying away from the coastline and to the west in the coastal belt belt have maximum daily rainfall between 100.0-200.0 mm day-1.
+Stations lying away from the coastline and to the west in the coastal belt have maximum daily rainfall between 100.0-200.0 mm day-1.
 However, there are about three stations in the belt with maximum daily rainfall between 100.0-150 mm day-1.
 For the middle belt, stations lying to the extreme east and extreme west experience, daily maximum rainfall in the range of 100.0-150.0 mm day-1.
 For the inland stations in the belt, apart from two stations with maximum daily rainfall above 200.0 mm day-1, maximum daily rainfall values are between 100.0-200.0 mm day-1.
 With the northern belt, most of the stations experience maximum daily rainfall between 100.0-150.0 mm day-1 with a few of the stations experiencing maximum daily rainfall between 150.0-200.0 mm day-1.

 Mean daily rainfall